I’ve just updated this college dorm must haves article for this year’s class of students going back to college soon. It includes

 In writing this article, I’m sharing what I believe to be are dorm room essentials.
 I’ve included products that can help with dorm storage ideas as well as dorm hacks and decorating ideas for dorm rooms.

-Shopping for dorm room essentials
+Shopping for college dorm room essentials

 I still remember how helpless I felt the first time I had to go shopping for a dorm room.
 I wasn’t sure how to make head or tails of the college dorm room essentials checklist.

 Best places for college dorm shopping

-Before I get into the nitty gritty of a college dorm shopping list, you may be asking: what are the best place for college dorm shopping?
+Before I get into the nitty gritty of a college dorm shopping list, you may be asking: what are the best places for college dorm shopping?

 Target, on the other hand, might just be the best place to buy college bedding.
 It’s one of the reasons we set our daughter up with a Target college dorm registry, as part of the Target gift registry program.

 In case you didn’t know, college dorm beds require extra long, twin sheets.
 Target carries a knit jersey version of extra long twin sheets that my daughters loved.

 This tells you two things about why Target is one of the best places to shop for college bedding: